Hamilton County Schools

 Hamilton County Schools (or Hamilton County Department of Education) is the school district that serves Hamilton County, Tennessee, USA.
 After a 1995 referendum, the then-separate Chattanooga City Schools district was merged into the county district in 1997.
 About 2,300 high school seniors graduated from the system in May 2011.

+History

+Chattanooga City Schools

+In 1994, Chattanooga residents voted to consolidate with Hamilton County Schools.
+The merger was opposed by the city school board and the NAACP unsuccessfully filed a lawsuit to block it.
+The county school board decided to seek help developing the new school system from the Public Education Foundation.

-District Leadership and Schools
+District leadership and schools

 The Department of Education serves about 45,000 students in Hamilton County with 2,914 teachers at 79 schools.
 The schools are divided into five learning communities.
-Hamilton County's superintendent is Dr. Justin Robertson and the district's Deputy Superintendent is Dr. Sonia Stewart.
+Hamilton County's superintendent is Dr. Justin Robertson and the district's deputy superintendent is Dr. Sonia Stewart.